-The highborne night elves where a (evil) textbook example of this at their time, excepting the lack of council.
-Queen Azshara palace even has a runway and a platarform made purely of magic glass
+The highborne night elves were a (evil) textbook example of this at their time, excepting the lack of council.
+Queen Azshara palace even has a runway and a platform made purely of magic glass

 Well, by the time you visit it, anyway.
 Zeal was originally run on solar power, but they switched to Lavos power because QueenZeal told them they didn't need the Sun Stone anymore.
 In an optional sidequest, you can obtain the Sun Stone and use it to create Lucca's best weapon.
 Awesome power source, indeed!

 The Metroid universe has the Chozo, an advanced race of terrestrial birds who eventually became so intelligent they developed telepathic abilities.
 After their technology reached its peak most of them chose to become space hippies, living in harmony with nature where they could seek greater spiritual enlightenment.
 Most of the ruins they left behind are made stone and what little advanced technology there is seems to be designed to blend in with the surroundings.